 Integrating effective live chat into sales & support

-Nothing slips through the cracks, and every customer — regardless of language or location — is helped quickly, consistently, and competently.
+Nothing slips through the cracks, and every customer — regardless of language or location — receives help quickly, consistently, and competently.
 Integrating smart chatbots with existing live chat solutions creates a seamless, connected experience that drives customer satisfaction, increases net promoter and satisfaction scores, and can help increase revenues by as much as eight percent.

 Analytics and smart chatbot technology goes a step further.
 Your sales team needs to know what customers really think, what their unaddressed pain points are, and if other products might better meet their needs.
 But it’s often hard to get this information from frontline support, let alone make sense of it.